choishingwan/PRS-Tutorial/docs/prsice.md

     --out EUR
 ```

-This will automatically perform a "high-resolution scoring" and generate the "best" PRS (in **EUR.best**) and relevant graphs
+This will automatically perform "high-resolution scoring" and generate the "best-fit" PRS (in **EUR.best**), with associated plots of the results.
+Users should read Section 4.6 of our paper to learn more about issues relating to overfitting in PRS analyses.